Benedictgr97/Customer-churn-prediction/README.md

 # File descriptions <a name="FileDescriptions"></a>
 There are 3 files above used for this project with inly 2 required if you have the right prerequisites installed

-**Teleco customer churn.ipynb** - The main script used to predict churn, test the optimal model and understand the factors that affect churn.
+**Teleco customer churn.ipynb** - The main script used to predict churn, test the optimal model and understand the factors that affect churn.\n
-**WA_Fn-UseC_-Telco-Customer-Churn.csv** The customer churn data.
+**WA_Fn-UseC_-Telco-Customer-Churn.csv** The customer churn data.\n
 **requirements.txt** requirements file used for the above.
-Not needed if you already have the prerequisites.
+Not needed if you already have the prerequisites. \n

 # Results <a name="Results"></a>